1959 Singaporean general election: Results

 The Sunday Times the day after the 1959 election, reporting on the results and the PAP's victory.

 The election results saw a landslide victory for the PAP, which secured 43 of the 51 seats in the Legislative Assembly.
 The SPA, despite contesting for 39 seats, won only four.
 The LF and the LSP, the latter having been formed through a merger of the DP and the PP, failed to win any seats.
 A total of 73 candidates, including 20 from the LSP, lost their $500 election deposit after failing to obtain at least 12.5% of the vote in their respective constituencies.

 PAP candidate Wong Soon Fong achieved the highest vote share in the election, securing 77.66% in Toa Payoh.
 In contrast, Lillian Tan of the LSP received the lowest share, polling only 0.82% in Serangoon Gardens.
 In terms of absolute numbers, Goh Keng Swee of the PAP received the highest number of votes with 9,313 in Kreta Ayer, while Lillian Tan again recorded the lowest with only 64 votes.
-River Valley saw the narrowest winning margin in Singapore's electoral history, with PAP candidate Lim Cheng Lock winning by just five votes, equivalent to a margin of 0.05%, against SPA's Soh Ghee Soon.
+River Valley saw the narrowest winning margin in Singapore's electoral history, with PAP candidate Lim Cheng Lock winning with just five votes (an equivalent to a margin of 0.05%), against SPA's Soh Ghee Soon.

-This was the first election held under compulsory voting and universal adult suffrage.
-As a result, voter turnout reached 90.07%, with 527,919 of the 586,098 registered voters casting their ballots.
+This was the first election held under compulsory voting and universal suffrage.
+As a result, voter turnout reached 90.07%, a record high at the time, with 527,919 of the 586,098 registered voters casting their ballots.
 This marked a significant increase from the 52.66% turnout recorded in the previous general election.

+Graph of the party split among 51 seats.